jb0hn/war-cardgame-simplified/README.md

     python game.py

-The game was tested on GNU/Linux (Ubuntu 16.04.2 with Python 3.5.2) and Windows (Windows 10 with Python 3.6.4).
+The game was tested on GNU/Linux (Ubuntu 16.04.2 with Python 3.5.2), Windows (Windows 10 with Python 3.6.4) and Repl.it (August 2019).

 ## Instruction